kubestellar/kubestellar/docs/poc2023q1/outline.md

 of these mailbox workspaces is used for a distinct TMC problem (e.g., Placement object).
 These workspaces are all children of the edge service provider workspace.

-## Bootstrapper

-The bootstrapper is a controller that maintains the needed workload management machinery (the items enumerated above in the description of the edge clusters) in each edge cluster.

 ## Edge Scheduler